Shock and loss of consciousness

 • Is the person breathing?

-Listen at the mouth and nose, and watch the chest to see whether it rises.
-At the same time, use your hand to feel for warm puffs of air.
+• Listen to the mouth and nose and watch the chest to see if it is rising.
+At the same time, use your hand to feel for warm bubbles of air.

 • Is the person conscious?

-Talk to the person or shake them gently to try to get their attention.
+• Talk to them or shake them gently to try to get their attention.

 • Does the person have a pulse?